kevinye1980/mpviewer2/README.md

 (https://blogs.msdn.microsoft.com/dmuscett/2012/02/19/boriss-opsmgr-tools-updated/)
 (http://scug.be/jan/2016/06/06/mp-viewer-2012reloaded/)

-## Release 1.1
+## Release 1.2
 ### *New Features*
-* Added the possiblity to show threshold settings of unit monitors and rules
+* Added the function to show overrides along with threshold in a single view

 ## Past Releases
+1.1 * Added the possiblity to show threshold settings of unit monitors and rules